Modeling spatial tail dependence with Cauchy convolution processes: Inference

 \subsection{General setting and marginal estimation}

-{Throughout this section, we assume that $\{\yy_i = (y_{i1},\ldots,y_{id})^\top\}_{i=1}^n$ are $n$ i.i.d.\ realizations of a stationary process $Y(\ss)$ measured at $d$ spatial locations $\ss_1, \ldots, \ss_d\in\mathbb R^2$, and whose dependence structure (i.e., copula) is the same as either (i) the Cauchy convolution process $Z(\ss)$ defined as in \eqref{eq-convmodel} with $W(\d\ss^*)\sim_{\text{i.i.d.}}\text{Cauchy}(\d\ss^*)$ using some parametric kernel function $k$ (Section~\ref{subsec-est-1}); or (ii) the extended mixture model $\tilde{Z}(\ss)$ defined as in \eqref{eq-convgauss} (Section~\ref{subsec-est-3}), but with potentially different marginal distributions.
+{Throughout this section, we assume that $\{\yy_i = (y_{i1},\ldots,y_{id})^\top\}_{i=1}^n$ are $n$ i.i.d.\ realizations of a stationary process $Y(\ss)$ measured at $d$ spatial locations $\ss_1, \ldots, \ss_d\in\mathbb R^2$, and whose dependence structure (i.e., copula) is the same as either (i) the Cauchy convolution process $Z(\ss)$ defined as in \eqref{eq-convmodel} with $W(\d\ss^*)\sim_{\text{i.i.d.}}\text{Cauchy}(\d\ss^*)$ using some parametric kernel function $k$ (Section~\ref{subsec-est-1}); or (ii) the spatial mixture model extension $\tilde{Z}(\ss)$ defined as in \eqref{eq-convgauss} (Section~\ref{subsec-est-3}); or (iii) the extreme-value limit process $Z_{\rm EV}(\ss)$ defined as in \eqref{eq:movingmaximum} (Section~\ref{subsec-est-2}), but with potentially different marginal distributions.
 We also assume that $F(\cdot; \tht_F)$ and $f(\cdot; \tht_F)$ are the marginal distribution and density functions, respectively, of the observed process $Y(\ss)$ and that $\tht_F$ is the vector of marginal parameters.
-In other words, the process $Y(\ss)$ has the same dependence properties (both in the bulk and the tails) as $Z(\ss)$ or $\tilde{Z}(\ss)$ or $Z_{\rm EV}(\ss)$, but the marginal distributions are essentially arbitrary, thus allowing for a greater flexibility by modeling margins and dependence separately.}
+In other words, the process $Y(\ss)$ has the same dependence properties (both in the bulk and the tails) as $Z(\ss)$, $\tilde{Z}(\ss)$ or $Z_{\rm EV}(\ss)$, but the marginal distributions are essentially arbitrary, thus allowing for a greater flexibility by modeling margins and dependence separately.}

 We may estimate marginal parameters non-parametrically in a first step using the empirical distribution (computed for each site separately, or for the entire pooled dataset).
 Alternatively, we can also estimate the vector of marginal parameters $\tht_F$ by maximizing the marginal (composite) log-likelihood function $\ell_F(\yy;\tht_F) = \sum_{i=1}^n \sum_{j=1}^d \log f(y_{ij};\tht_F)$, and we denote the respective estimate by $\widehat\tht_F$.
 Such an approach, which neglects spatial dependence to estimate marginal parameters, is known to be valid (i.e., yielding consistency and asymptotic normality of estimators) under mild regularity conditions \citep{Varin.etal:2011}.
 The data can then be transformed to the uniform ${\rm Unif}(0,1)$ scale using the probability integral transform.
 More precisely, pseudo-uniform scores $\{\uu_i = (u_{i1},\ldots,u_{id})^\top\}_{i=1}^n$ can be obtained by setting $u_{ij}=F(y_{ij};\widehat\tht_F)$.